darkobits/formation/src/components/Form/README.md

 ## Working With Model Values

 Formation takes a "managed" approach to model values in forms; rather than requiring developers to manually bind each control to an expression using `ngModel`, Formation creates an object keyed by the name of each control in the form.
-This object is accessible via the [`getModelValues`](/src/components/Form#getmodelvalues--object) instance member, and is also passed to the form's [`onSubmit`](/src/components/Form#bindings) function.
-This allows templates to remain terse, and prevents controllers from becoming cluttered.
+Model values can be accessed and modified using the [`getModelValues`](/src/components/Form#getmodelvalues--object) and [`setModelValues`](/src/components/Form#setmodelvaluesmodelvalues) instance methods, and are also passed to the form's [`onSubmit`](/src/components/Form#bindings) handler.
+This approach allows templates to remain terse, prevents controllers from becoming cluttered with extraneous model value bindings, and encourages developers to reason about model values as inputs to and outputs from a component rather than two-way-bound data.

 It is also possible to manipulate the model value of a specific control programatically using the [`getModelValue`](/src/components/FormationControl#getmodelvalue--) and [`setModelValue`](/src/components/FormationControl#setmodelvalue) methods of the control API.

 #### Scenario: Setting and Resetting to an Initial State

-Formation makes it easy to set a form's model values to an initial state, and then reset them to that state:
+Because Formation does not bind to the objects passed via `setModelValue` and `setModelValues`, it is easy to set a form's model values to an initial state, and then reset them to that state later:

 ```js
 import app from 'app';